 Donations and Membership

-You can find the chuckwalla in the herpetology room window, across from the mandrill exhibit.
+You can find the chuckwalla in the windows of the Animal Resource Center.

 Male chuckwallas are slightly larger than females.
 Adults reach lengths over 15 inches, half of which is made up of tail.
 Their tails are thick at the base and taper at the end.
 Females have a slightly narrower head and snout.
 Color variation depends on temperature, geographic location, surroundings and mood.
 The colors of a chuckwalla help it to camouflage and blend in with its surroundings.